Dairy Production on Pasture:

 A dry-cow program is a year-long systematic plan that involves preventative health, nutrition, observation, proper milking procedure, a commitment to animal welfare, and treatment when conditions warrant.
 The following points should be kept in mind when developing a dry-cow program:

 - The cow should be in good condition at dry off.
 Dry-off time is too late for rebuilding nutritional reserves.

 - The cow requires minerals, vitamins, amino acids, and enzymes to rebuild her body stores and get ready for the next production cycle.

 - Dry cow management begins three months before calving, which is usually a month before dry off.

-- Salt, kelp, calcium and phosphorus must be made available with free choice.
+- Salt, kelp, calcium, and phosphorus must be made available free choice.

-- Feed bulk dry cow rations such as grass, hay and no more than 5-or-so pounds of grain.
+- Feed bulk dry-cow rations such as grass, hay, and no more than about five pounds of grain.
 Too much energy will fatten her and can cause parturition difficulty.
 Corn silage is also a very good dry cow feed; just be sure not to feed too much.
-Feed 20 pounds or less per day for cows on grass.

-Ruminants are adapted to use forage because of a symbiotic relationship with rumen microbes.
-Therefore, feeding the rumen microbes will in turn feed the animal and maintain ruminant health and productivity.
+Ruminants are adapted to use forage because of a symbiotic relationship with rumen microorganisms.
+Therefore, feeding the rumen microorganisms will in turn feed the animal and maintain ruminant health and productivity.
 Some basic principles of grazing nutrition include: